lurnfx/SPPUCRUDAPP/README.md

-Spring Boot CRUD Application/
+Spring Boot CRUD Application</br>
-This is a sample Spring Boot application that demonstrates how to perform CRUD (Create, Read, Update, Delete) / operations using/
+This is a sample Spring Boot application that demonstrates how to perform CRUD (Create, Read, Update, Delete) <br>
+operations using/
 STS 4/
 Postman 12/